 Most trenching for a sprinkler system needs to only be 8-12 inches deep.
 If you live in a climate where the ground freezes, then it must be a maximum of 18 inches.
 It’s a job that can be costly if you hire a professional, so it’s one task that you may want to DIY.

-With an auger, the job is simple.
+With an auger as your sprinkler trench digger, the job is simple.
 Once you have the plan laid out for the irrigation system, you’ll need to dig a pilot hole where the piping for the water lines begins.
 Make sure that this small portion of the trench is long and wide enough to fit the length of your auger and the drill to which it is attached.
 From there, you need only drill horizontally using an auger in the correct diameter to fit the size of the plumbing you are using.

 Why DIY Trenching for an Irrigation System?

 The biggest reason that a homeowner might want to turn this undertaking into a DIY project is cost.
 Hiring a professional for this job can cost hundreds or even thousands of dollars, depending on how extensive the sprinkler system is, but in actuality, it’s a relatively simple task to complete yourself.
-You can save a lot of money on labor.
+Using a trench digger for a sprinkler system can save you a lot of money on labor.

 Another reason why you might want to tackle this project is your landscaping.
 Contractors work on time frames.
 Thus, if you are digging a trench for a sprinkler system beneath existing plants, they may want you to remove those plants before they begin the job — otherwise, you’ll risk damaging the landscaping during installation.